Cancer Vaccines: Milestones, Promises, Opportunities, and Challenges

 - True or False: T-VEC is a therapeutic vaccine that treats late-stage melanoma.

-- In addition to cancer preventive vaccines, there are also FDA-approved therapeutic cancer vaccines for cancer treatment.
+- In addition to cancer preventive vaccines, there are FDA-approved therapeutic cancer vaccines for cancer treatment.
 These include vaccines against all of the following, except:

-- The Basics of Messenger RNA Technology
+- Basics of Messenger RNA Technology

-- The Basics of Messenger RNA Technology
+- Basics of Messenger RNA Technology

-- True or False: The mRNA delivery challenge was solved with the innovative lipid nanoparticle (LNP) technology, which protects mRNA from destruction by RNAse.
+- True or False: The mRNA delivery challenge was solved with the innovative lipid nanoparticle (LNP) technology, which protects mRNA from destruction by RNase.

 - True or False: Pseudouridine protects mRNA from nuclease destruction in addition to minimizing immunogenicity by the host immune system to remove and destroy exogenously introduced mRNA.